Krakabek/songSearchBot/readme.md

 You can run this bot on any computer or dedicated server with no affect on end user experience.
 The only point is that srcipt should be up 24/7 or bot will respond with delays, which is annoying

 ## Contributing

+Tip: you can comment out services that you are no working on right now.

 Please read CONTRIBUTING.md